 If the mother has already become pregnant and if she or the father suffers from some inherited psychological illness, there is still a possibility to terminate the pregnancy, this is permitted with and in consultation of the local legislation and the regulative for eugenic measures.

-In the physical formation of a person, the inherited treats have great influence, for example, clumsy appearance, ugliness, extremely low or too high growth, then deafness, blindness and other defects.
+In the physical formation of a person, the inherited treats have great influence such as clumsy appearance, ugliness, extremely low or too high growth, then deafness, blindness, and other defects.

-Such permanent physical defects that can not be removed and the person has inherited them, often discourages, deprives the self-confidence, makes the people untrustworthy to other people and are pessimistic about life, and these emotional disorders result in various forms of unhealthy behavior in the emotional responses.
+Such permanent physical defects that can not be removed and the person has inherited them often discourages, deprive the self-confidence, makes people untrustworthy to other people, and pessimistic about life, and these emotional disorders result in various forms of unhealthy behavior in the emotional responses.